JacquiGreenland/CubeMate/README.md

 - meridian and limit handling;
 - INDI / application integration.

-OnStepX needs to be downloaded separately and compiled with the supplied pinmap and configuration filesalong with any other desired software changes.
+OnStepX needs to be downloaded separately and compiled with the supplied pinmap and configuration files along with any other desired software changes.

 The repository includes CubeMate-specific configuration material and the custom ESP32-S3 pin map required for the controller PCB.